Police, Crime, Sentencing and Courts Act 2022: The act

 The act was enacted in April 2022 and includes major proposals by the Johnson government to reform the criminal justice system.
 As criminal justice is largely a devolved matter, the provisions of the act primarily only extend to England and Wales, although some provisions apply to Scotland and Northern Ireland.

 Provisions in the act include allowing judges to give whole life orders (life imprisonment with no possibility of parole) for the premeditated murder of a child; the maximum sentence for causing or allowing a child's death was increased from 14 years to life, while the maximum penalty for causing serious harm to a child was increased from 10 to 14 years.
 Judges could also give life sentences for drivers who kill behind the wheel.
 The maximum sentence for criminal damage to a memorial was increased from 3 months to 10 years.

 The act expands police powers allowing officers widespread access to private education and health care records, and suspicionless stop and search.
 It contains trespass provisions, which make "residing on land without consent in or with a vehicle" a criminal offense.
 Under the new offence, a person can be criminalised for disobeying the instruction of a private citizen, which does not have to be made in writing.
-Following the bill's first defeat, the government added an amendment that would repeal the Vagrancy Act 1824, described as "offensive and outdated".
+Following the bill's first defeat, the government added an amendment that would repeal the Vagrancy Act 1824 (5 Geo.
+4. c.
+83), described as "offensive and outdated".
 Harper's Law, which extends mandatory life sentences for manslaughter of an emergency worker on duty, was also included in the bill.

+The act also makes statutory a code of practice for police recording of non-crime hate incidents.